Mourad-Azouga/alx-higher_level_programming/README.md

-This is a README for the second sprint of the alx SE fondation.
+This is a README for the project 0x08-python-more_classes